samuelpklm/freecodecamp-Responsive_Web_Design/proyecto 3 - Build a Landing Page/README.md

-# Freecodecamp - Survey Form
+# Freecodecamp - Landing Page

 This is a solution to the [Build a product Landing Page, proyect 3 for responsive web design certificate](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page).